ivanpaulovich/clean-architecture-manga/README.md

 ## Architecture Styles

-Manga use ideas from popular architectural styles.
+Manga uses ideas from popular architectural styles.
 They Ports and Adapters are the simplest one followed by the others, they complement each other and aim a software with use cases decoupled from implementation details.

 ### Ports and Adapters Architecture Style